NVlabs/DG-Net/README.md

 ```bash
 python prepare-market.py          # for Market-1501
 ```
-Remember to modify the dataset path to your own path.
+Note to modify the dataset path to your own path.

 ### Testing